How to Increase GFR (Glomerular Filtration Rate) naturally ?

 2. Quit Smoking

-Smoking builds up a lot of toxins in the body, and these toxins end up in the kidneys.
-Quitting this habit will reduce the burden on the kidneys and increase their ability to filter waste products.
+Smoking builds up a lot of toxins in the body.
+They toxins end up in the kidneys.
+Quitting this habit will reduce the burden on the kidneys.
+It will increase their ability to filter waste products.

 3. Managing Fluid Intake: